awsdocs/aws-net-developer-guide/doc_source/net-dg-supported-platforms.md

 ## Portable Class Library and Xamarin<a name="portable-class-library"></a>

 The AWS SDK for \.NET also contains a Portable Class Library implementation\.
 The Portable Class Library implementation can target multiple platforms, including Universal Windows Platform \(UWP\) and Xamarin on iOS and Android\.
-See the [AWS Mobile SDK for \.NET and Xamarin](https://docs.aws.amazon.com/mobile/sdkforxamarin/developerguide/Welcome.html) for more details\.
+See the [Mobile SDK for \.NET and Xamarin](https://docs.aws.amazon.com/mobile/sdkforxamarin/developerguide/Welcome.html) for more details\.
 AWS service clients only support asynchronous calling patterns\.

 ## Unity support<a name="unity-support"></a>